 Once Indentured Servants, Former Kamlari Women Take Charge of Their Futures

-It’s exactly the right day to revisit this story about a group of Nepali women who emerged from a system of slavery and are working to rebuild their lives for the sake of their children.
+In honor of International Day of the World’s Indigenous Peoples, we’re revisiting the story about a group of Nepali women who emerged from a system of slavery and are working to rebuild their lives for the sake of their children.

 Understanding Nepal’s Kamlari System